TheBatMatt/Horiseon-Social-Solution-Services/README.md

 Added "Horiseon" title to the top of the page.

-Consoldated CSS classes  Search Engine, Online Representaton and Social Media to one "section title" class.
+Consoldated classes Search Engine, Online Representaton and Social Media to one "section title" class.

+Consolidated Benefits section into an "all-benefits" class.

+Consolidated repeating CSS.